HAMPTON CITY SCHOOLS EVERY CHILD, EVERY DAY, WHATEVER IT TAKES!

 Every student receives evidence-based literacy instruction with high quality instructional materials, every teacher and literacy leader analyzes student learning to inform scaffolded support and interventions, and every family has access to results and helpful practices.

 Hampton City Schools, in compliance with Senate Bill 656, has updated the School Board Policy IIA to meet state requirements.
-Click below for a list of titles at the secondary level that contain sexual content.
+Click below for a list of titles at the secondary level that contain sexual explicit language.

 For more information on Policy IIA, please click here